 Scenario 2.
 If prey have specific experience on an evolutionary, but not an ecological, timescale with the focal predator (1B), such as occurs when an extinct native predator is reintroduced, we consider whether prey have recent (ecological) experience with other predators (3A).
 If so, we predict (H2 multipredator hypothesis) that antipredator responses for the focal predator will be maintained.
 For instance, the multipredator hypothesis has been used to explain why populations of tammar wallabies (Macropus eugenii) that have been isolated on islands without mammalian predators maintain the ability to respond to mammalian predators.
-On islands where they coexisted with non-mammalian predators, they maintained an ability to respond to mammalian predators, whereas on islands where they were isolated from all predators they rapidly lost mammalian predator-discrimination abilities [59].
+On islands where they were isolated from all predators they rapidly lost mammalian predator-discrimination abilities [59].

 Scenarios 3-5.
 If prey have specific evolutionary but not ecological experience with the focal predator (1B), but no ongoing ecological experience with other predators (3A), as when a native predator goes extinct, and no other predators remain, then we ask how long the prey species has lacked predation pressure (3B).
 This is because, according to the relaxed selection hypothesis, costly antipredator behaviors will be lost through selection given sufficient time [3].
 After a short time without predation risk, our framework predicts that prey will remain adapted to the predator (H1 adaptation), and will discriminate predator cues (scenario 3).
 In practical terms, 'a short time' might mean less than one prey generation.
 After a medium amount of time without predation risk, the framework predicts that re-exposure to the predator will rapidly recover antipredator behavior (H3 recoverable templates; scenario 4).
 In practice, it is impossible to define what a 'medium' amount of time means for a given species.
-The degree to which antipredator behavior will be lost will relate to several factors including whether prior antipredator behaviors were innate or learned, the generation times of the prey, and so on.
-Importantly, we do not know the degree to which recognition and behavioral templates for a particular historical predator might be generalizable to other, novel, exotic predators.
+The degree to which antipredator behavior will relate to several factors including whether prior antipredator behaviors were innate or learned, the generalizable to other, novel, exotic predators.
 This requires further study.
 However, the rapid reinstatement of antipredator behavior for wolves by elk in Yellowstone National Park [26] illustrates this process.
 Finally, after a long time without predation pressure, the framework predicts that prey will lose costly antipredator responses (H4 relaxed selection, scenario 5), and therefore fail to discriminate the cues of the reintroduced predator.
-This occurs because the lack of predation pressure allows prey to reallocate energy and resources away from antipredator defense and towards other needs [3].
+This requires multiple prey generations without predator defense and towards other needs [3].
 In practice, a 'long' time would require multiple prey generations without predation pressure, such as takes place in captivity or on islands [60].